Military of the Warring States: Yan

 A Chinese soldier's bronze helmet, from the State of Yan, dated to the Zhou dynasty.

 Yan's defensive formations are solid but lack flexibility...
 The Yan are a sincere and straightforward people.
 They act prudently, love courage and esteem righteousness while rarely employing deception.
 Thus they excel in defensive positions, but are immobile and inflexible.
 To defeat them, immediately apply pressure with small attacks and retreat rapidly.
 When they turn to face our attacks, we should keep a distance.
 Attack the rear as well where and when they least expect it.
 When they withdraw to face another threat, chase them.
 This will confuse their generals and create anxiety in their ranks.
-If we avoid conflict against their strong points and use our armored chariots to set ambushes, we can capture their generals and insure victory.
+If we avoid conflict against their strong points and use our armored chariots to set ambushes, we can capture their generals and ensure victory.